 Mauritania: Mainstreaming Local Environmental Management in the Planning Process

-The aim of this Joint Programme was to ensure environmental issues are taken into account in the planning processes of poverty reduction activities.
-Taking a bottom up approach, the Programme focused on tackling challenges linked to achieving the MDGs, based on two strategic outcomes.
+Taking a bottom up, participatory approach, the programme focused on tackling challenges linked to achieving the MDGs, based on two strategic outcomes.
+These were:

-The project was implemented by the Ministry Delegate for the Environment, in collaboration with relevant departments, local communities, NGOs and grass roots organisations (CBOs).
+The project was implemented by the Ministry Delegate for the Environment, in collaboration with relevant departments, local communities, NGOs and grass roots organizations.

 Main achievements included:

 - The Program created favorable conditions for restoring natural ecosystems in the targeted areas and for improving and diversifying the income of local communities.

 - Populations of the 155 areas of intervention, trained and supervised by about 30 NGOs, actively contributed to the regeneration of 800 hectares of gum trees, the development of 295 hectares of silvopasture, the stabilization of 742 hectares of dunes, and the protection of 5800 hectares of agricultural land, 65 schools, 14 health centers, 490 shops, 60 markets, 260 water points, and numerous traditional or modern habitats.